bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 3. Keep Flipping Cards and Resetting Words:
 After the first flip, a new 30 second countdown should start, so we add the same timer again in the `flipWord()` function after `toggle('flip);'`.
 Now we are seeing `word2` on the screen, and `word1` is being hidden in the back.
 This is the time to change `word1` secretly!
 How do we do that?

-While it is definitely an idea to creating a number of the same card's HTMLs and link them one by one to jump to the new words, here we will keep the single HTML file and add a counter to keep track of the new word.
+Here we want to keep the single HTML file and add a counter to keep track of the new word.

 Declare a counter `var word-num = 1;` outside of the function.
 It starts at 1 because we already flipped the first card.
-Then, the counter is incremented by 1 each time until the 30 seconds is up.
+Then, the counter is incremented by 1 each time a word is guessed.
 In this way, we could keep track of how many words we have been guessed.

 The function should look like this: